What To Do With an Injured Bird In My Yard.

 Please keep in mind that the people who run these facilities are volunteers, are passionate about what they do, and they are incredibly busy.
 If you can't get through the phone, leave only one message with your contact info.
 They will get back to you when they are able to.
 Leaving multiple messages and getting snarky for lack of call backs is a sign of them being overwhelmed, and certain times of the year are worse than others and are entirely unuseful to everyones stress levels.
 Please be patient and also be aware that while they try to save every animal that they can, logistically it is impossible to rescue and or save them all.
 It's a heartbreaking scenario for everyone involved.

+Now onto some info: During April and May, a lot of people panic when they see a bedraggled baby bird on the ground.
 Most times this is a completely normal phenomenon - it's Fledgling time.
 These babies are no longer suitable to be in the nest and they end up on the ground as the next steps to flying.
 Momma and Poppa are close by and will continue to care for babies.
 So many times babies at this stage are kidnapped by well intentioned humans and land at rehabbers when they should have been left well alone.

 It's also good to note here that the percentage of babies lost at this time to predators is very high.
 Does this give humans the right to intervene?
 Not if it's a natural predator.
 This is the circle of life folks.
 However, if it the local cat is out and about threatening the fledgling, then yes, intervene, put the fledgling in a box up high where the cat cannot get it, and let Momma continue her work.

 Also an excellent point is that if you see a younger than fledgling baby bird on the ground, and you can see the nest and see its siblings still in the nest, if you are able, put the baby back into its nest.
 Touching the baby will NOT cause the momma to reject it.
 This is a long held myth that needs to go.
 Some babies, momma will sense and deem them not viable and boots them from the nest.
 So if it happens again, it's likely best to let nature take its course.
 Only the strongest healthiest birds go on to survive all they need to to make it in their lives.
 Migrations, food searches, finding a mate, nesting, all take the best of the best to continue each of their species.
 Applying human sentiment isn't always the best course.
 It feels better for us in the moment but can prolong their suffering.
+According to Audubon and Rita McMahon in their article found HERE a good rule of thumb to follow to determine nestling or fledgling is this: "...there’s one obvious sign: feathers.
+While fledglings are larger and covered almost completely in down and feathers, nestlings are small and typically naked—or with just a few fluffs.
+In other words, one looks like an awkward young bird, and the other kind of looks like a pink little alien.
+You can also distinguish age by movement: fledglings can hop, whereas nestlings might simply drag themselves on the ground by their bare wings."

 Is the bird/fledgling injured?
 Are there apparent wounds?
 Blood?
 Broken limbs?
 A wing held out funny?
 Does the bird just roll onto its side?
 These are definite signs of injury and they need to be transported in a dark closed box (with holes for breathing) to the local rehabber.